SPECIAL COVID-19 NOTE REGARDING APPLICATIONS FOR 2022 ENTRANCE (updated 5/13/2021)

 DukeMed accepts applications from Canadian students who have done their undergrad in Canada; however our financial aid is limited for students who are not American citizens.

-Update as of 7/17/2020: *Due to the delay and cancellation of MCAT tests in Spring/Summer of 2020, we will accept MCAT Scores from 2016 for applicants applying for entry in Fall 2021*
+Duke will accept MCAT Scores from 2017 for applicants applying for entry in Fall 2022*

 The old format of the MCAT test is no longer accepted.